AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.9.
 Precipitation trends

 Bias correction tended to slightly alter the model simulated rainfall trends (e.g. Figure 14).
-The grid point differences in percentage change in annual mean precipitation between 1980-2019 and 2060-2099 beween the raw RCM data and the ECDFm, QME, MBCn and MRNBC data had a mean absolute error across all RCM/GCM cominations of 3.4%, 2.4%, 9.5% and 4.2%, respectively.
+The grid point differences in percentage change in annual mean precipitation from 1980-2019 to 2060-2099 between the raw RCM data and the ECDFm, QME, MBCn and MRNBC data had a mean absolute error across all RCM/GCM combinations of 3.4%, 2.4%, 9.5% and 4.2%, respectively.
 For all RCM/GCM combinations, dynamical downscaling modified the model trend more than bias correction.